patataofcourse/patataofcourse.github.io/content/_index.md

 hiiiiiiii

-Name's patataofcourse (please don't capitalize it lmao), but you can call me patat, patata, pat, patatatatatatatat, or any variation thereof.
+Name's patataofcourse (please don't capitalize it lmao), but you can call me patat, patata, patatatatatatatat, or any variation thereof.
 Pronouns are they/xe!

 I'm mainly a 3DS and DS modder, but I dabble in GBA and other Nintendo consoles from time to time.
 I also like spending my time looking up various things that interest me, and you'll find commits or issues by me in the randomest of places, honestly.